 Blogs

-Blinded by the Light – Benefit and Drawbacks of High Intensity Displays
+Blinded by the Light – Benefit and Drawbacks of High-Intensity Displays

-There is nothing like real-world feedback to allow you to find ways that your product might be improved.
-One of our customers sent us this feedback regarding mustering using our old Windows Mobile based handheld system.
+sun in the skyThere is nothing like real-world feedback to allow you to find ways that your product might be improved.
+One of our customers sent us this feedback regarding mustering using our old Windows mobile-based handheld system:

 “Our biggest issue was the inability to see anything on the device screen.
 It was a very sunny day out and the glare on the screen was awful.
 I tried shading it with my hand, but it was near impossible to see.
 This made manual searching very difficult.”